kbarokka [at] gmail [dot] com

 Her first book as sole author, a poetry-art production entitled Indigenous Species, was published in December 2016 by Tilted Axis Press (UK), with a Vietnamese translation out in 2018 with AJAR Press, and was nominated for a Goldsmiths Public Engagement Award.
 Her first full-length poetry collection, Rope, was published by Nine Arches Press (UK) in 2017.
 HEAT, an anthology of Southeast Asian urban writing co-edited with Ng Yi-Sheng for Buku Fixi Publishing (Malaysia), was launched in London in April 2016.
-She is co-editor, with Sandra Alland and Daniel Sluman, of Nine Arches Press' UK anthology of D/deaf and disabled poets, entitled Stairs and Whispers: D/deaf and Disabled Poets Write Back (forthcoming May 2017).
+She is co-editor, with Sandra Alland and Daniel Sluman, of Nine Arches Press' UK anthology of D/deaf and disabled poets, entitled Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches Press, 2017).
 In September 2015, Okka began a PhD by practice in Goldsmiths' Visual Cultures Department, on an LPDP Doctoral Scholarship.
 She continues her work in writing and art practice with a long-awaited project.
 As lacklustre code names are underrated as a method of approaching secret missions, its public title is Project A.

 [Picture shows Okka sitting on bookshaped-bench “Sitting On History”, British Library.]